Kenya Moore: Personal life

 In June 2017, Moore married businessman and restaurant owner Marc Daly.
 In April 2018, she announced that they were expecting their first child.
 On November 4, 2018, Moore gave birth to a daughter.
 Moore filed for divorce from Daly in August 2021.
 The divorce was finalized in June 2024.

+Legal issues

+In February 2026, a judge ordered Moore to pay $88,000 in unpaid rent and utilities for her salon, Kenya Moore Hair Spa, or vacate the property.
+Moore's landlord initially filed the suit in October 2025, claiming Moore stopped paying rent in December of 2024, six months after its opening.
+While Moore denied the allegations, claiming the landlord failed to make requested improvements to the property, her production company, Moore Vision Media was ordered to pay $43,988 by the end of February 2026.